ionic-team/ionic-docs/versioned_docs/version-v6/react/slides.md

 | onIonSlidesDidLoad        | onInit                       |

 :::note
-All events available in Swiper React can be found at <a href="https://swiperjs.com/react#swiper-events" target="_blank" rel="noopener noreferrer">https://swiperjs.com/react#swiper-events</a>.
+All events available in Swiper can be found at <a href="https://swiperjs.com/swiper-api#events" target="_blank" rel="noopener noreferrer">https://swiperjs.com/swiper-api#events</a>.
 :::

 ## Methods